fernandobrancher/fernandobrancher/README.md

 - 🏫 I’m currently completing a course in Data Science [@AdaTech](https://ada.tech/)

-- 🎓 Bachelor's Degree in Mathematics and finishing a Master's Degree in same area
+- 🎓 Bachelor's Degree in Mathematics and finishing a Master's Degree in the same area

 - 🧐 Enthusiast of Data-Driven Problem Solving.